Taiwan is hit by its strongest earthquake in nearly 25 years

 Taiwan's transportation authorities said train service was suspended island-wide, as well as subway service in Taipei.
 Videos from the epicenter show rockslides covering roads and houses that were knocked off-kilter.

 An initial tsunami warning issued by the Japan Meteorological Agency was lifted later on Wednesday.
-The Associated Press reported that a wave of 30 centimeters (about 1 feet) was detected on the coast of Yonaguni island about 15 minutes after the quake struck.
+The AP reported that a wave of 30 centimeters (about 1 foot) was detected on the coast of Yonaguni island about 15 minutes after the quake struck.
 JAMA said waves likely also hit the coasts of Miyako and Yaeyama islands.

 In the Philippines, no tsunami warning was issued, but residents in various coastal areas were advised to move to higher ground or move inland.